GerardCB/nuwe-ds-challenge/README.md

 | Baseline fine-tuned | 0.8646 | ...  | ... |
 | FT Transformer      | 0.8036 | 0.8055 | 0.7473 |

+The best model from the ones trained is the finetuned version of the FT Tansformer using BCE Loss on the raw dataset.
+Its test predictions can be accessed [here](./data/ftt_model_finetuned_2_raw_predictions.json).

 * The baseline models were initilised using a random configuration.
 * All fine-tuning was made using Weights & Biases (W&B) sweeps.